sg-wireless/pymakr-vsc/CONTRIBUTE.md

 Testing is done in the same way we run the extension.
 Instead of clicking Run PyMakr, we click the dropdown arrow and choose `Integration Tests` or `Unit Tests`.

+Currently the tests require two Pycom devices to be connected.

 _Hint: <kbd>F5</kbd> can be used to start the last executed task._

 ---